Enhancing the Appointed Representative Regime

 These new rules come into effect, following a four-month implementation period, on 8 December 2022.

 With the implementation timeline already short, we can support Principal Firms to meet this deadline.
 We can also support Principal Firms with a RegTech solution to help manage and evidence control over their AR portfolio, giving ongoing, demonstrable oversight as well as meaningful data on each AR, which can help Principal Firms deliver to the FCA’s requirements efficiently and effectively.
-Please contact us for more information.
+Please contact our UK/EU compliance solutions team for more information.